 Why does this matter to students?

 With no new rental housing units built in the last 10 years, rapidly declining vacancy rates and increases in the market rents, a decreasing availability of affordable rental units are being competed for by students and low income individuals.
 Students are paying high rents, and with other costs associated with University, they have little left to spend on leisure as well as other unexpected expenses.
 The economic burden and anxiety brought by the ever growing inaccessibility of housing, especially during this pandemic, has worried many students as well as to the Peterborough community in general.
 With an increasing student population in Peterborough demand for housing will only continue to surpass demand.
-Wr as students bear the responsibility of urging universities to support housing initiatives and provide student housing so that more housing is available to low-income residents.
+As students bear the responsibility of urging universities to support housing initiatives and provide student housing so that more housing is available to low-income residents.